-We are an international research group based in the Tambopata Research Center.
-Beside our permanent staff that runs the project we also work in collaboration with many local and international researchers.
+We are an international research group based at the Tambopata Research Center.
+In addition to our permanent staff, we also collaborate with many local and international researchers.

 Gabriela Vigo Brightsmith, Coordinator

 Gaby is a Peruvian parrot researcher that graduated as a biologist from the Universidad Nacional Agraria La Molina, in Lima, Peru.
 She started working with the macaw project in 2003, as a volunteer assistant.
 Since then, she has helped in many different positions, such as field leader and project general coordinator.
 She’s now a member of the scientific advisory staff and one of the longest participants in the project.